Abhilash365/Walmart-End-to-End-Sales-Analysis/README.md

 6. What is the gender distribution per branch?
 7. Which time of the day do customers give most ratings?
 Which time of the day do customers give most ratings per branch?
-Which day fo the week has the best avg ratings?
+Which day of the week has the best avg ratings?
 Which day of the week has the best average ratings per branch?